igeniusai/sdag/docs/user_guide/06_caching_artifacts.md

     print("I run every time")
 ```

 When this pipeline is executed the first time via `sdag run cached --local`, both tasks will be scheduled.
 When executed again, `cached_task` will be cached, so it will be marked as completed without execution.
 For caching to be validated, all input values must match with the cached ones.
 You can try to modify the value of `a` to check the cache gets invalidated.
 You can increase the `cache_size` in the decorator (which is equal to `1` by default) to account for multiple values of `a`.
+You can use the `cache_ignore` field of the task decorator to list the arguments you don't bother checking during cache validation. `cache_ignore` is useful for things like endpoints or parameters that are allowed to change without compromising cached values.

 The cache is bound to a task name.
 Many times, instead of increasing the cache size you can change the task name to provide it a whole new cache.
 Copy the following snippet into the same module: